Britannia Royal Naval College: Entry

+Ofsted criticism

+An Ofsted report on BRNC in 2023 described the college as being filled with "rot and mould".
+Inspectors also cited unsafe structures, ill-fitting equipment, staff shortages and medical inspection delays.
+Inspectors noted how windows in some dormitories were boarded over due to rot while "mould is growing on window frames and ceilings".

+Dartmouth was rated by Ofsted as inadequate.
+Amanda Spielman, Ofsted's Chief Inspector, said Dartmouth received the rating due to the poor state of the college's infrastructure which was due to "a lack of investment over many decades".

 Royal cadets

 King George V and King George VI were naval cadets at Dartmouth.
 The first "significant encounter" between Prince Philip of Greece and the then Princess Elizabeth took place at Dartmouth in July 1939, where Philip was a naval cadet.
-Charles III and the Duke of York also attended Dartmouth.
+Charles III and Andrew Mountbatten Windsor, the former Duke of York also attended Dartmouth.
 The Prince of Wales spent a brief period at the College after leaving Sandhurst as part of his training with all three of Britain's Armed Forces.

 Sheikh Mubarak Ali Yousuf Suoud Al-Sabah, a member of the Royal Family of Kuwait, attended the Royal Navy Young Officer Course at Britannia Royal Naval College in 2002.
-His Highness Sheikh Isa bin Salman bin Hamad Al Khalifa, the eldest son of the Crown Prince of Bahrain, also underwent training at BRNC (including time at sea in RN warships) from 2014 to 2015, prior to commencing active service in the Royal Bahrain Naval Force.
+Sheikh Isa bin Salman bin Hamad Al Khalifa, the eldest son of the Crown Prince of Bahrain, also underwent training at BRNC (including time at sea in RN warships) from 2014 to 2015, prior to commencing active service in the Royal Bahrain Naval Force.